The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - Lightly spray the coffee cakes with cooking spray, wrap loosely in plastic wrap, and let them rise in a warm place until they have nearly doubled in size and spring back slowly when indented with a finger, about 1 to 1 ½ hours.

 - Brush the rings with egg whites and sprinkle with almonds.
-Bake until deep brown, about 25 minutes, switching and rotating pans half-way through baking.
+Bake until golden brown, about 25 minutes, switching and rotating pans half-way through baking.
 Remove the coffee cakes from the oven and place on a wire rack and cool for 1 hour.